Global Networks

 Our sales representative or designer will attach a checklist document for your reference and fulfill it.

-Q: Why are design fees different?
+Q: Why are packaging design fees different?

 RGB is the color model used by screens (red, green, and blue), resulting in more vivid colors.
 CMYK is the color model used in printing (cyan, magenta, yellow, and black), with a smaller color range.
 Due to different principles, screen colors cannot 100% reproduce printed colors.
 CMYK color values must be used as the standard for printing.

-Bleed is an extra area (usually 3mm) around the edge of design draft.
+Printing bleed is an extra area (usually 3mm) around the edge of design draft.
 This is to leave white edges to avoid deviation due to minor errors, ensuring the finished image will be completed during cutting.

 The source file is the editable original design file, and the copyright usually belongs to the design company.
 After receiving the design fee, the source file can be sent to the customer at the customer's request (but because the source file takes up a lot of memory storage, it is generally not sent to the customer proactively).
 The finished file is the final, non-editable file used for sending, previewing or printing.